syncfusion-content/maui-docs/MAUI/Kanban-Board/Getting-Started.md

 3. Select the project location, type the project name and press enter.
 4. Then choose Create project

-## Step 2: Install the Syncfusion MAUI Kanban Board NuGet Package
+## Step 2: Install the Syncfusion® MAUI Kanban Board NuGet Package

 1. In Solution Explorer, right-click the project and choose Manage NuGet Packages.
 2. Search for Syncfusion.Maui.Kanban on [nuget.org](https://www.nuget.org/) and install the latest version.